sdss/datamodel/docs/sphinx/design.rst

             "is_enum": True, "enum_values": ["GO", "NO", "FO", "SO"], "example": "GO"}
     dm.design_par(name="TABLE", columns=[ecol])

-Each call to `~datamodel.generate.datamodel.DataModel.design_hdu` writes the content out to the YAML datamodel file.
+Each call to `~datamodel.generate.datamodel.DataModel.design_par` writes the content out to the YAML datamodel file.
 With the above calls, the ``par`` section of designed YAML now looks like

 .. code-block:: yaml